ctrl-afk/pokenac-front/README.md

 ## Preview

-- Home - Preview
+Home - Preview

 ![Home - Preview](preview/pre.png)

-- Mobile - Preview
+Mobile - Preview

 ![Mobile - Preview](preview/pre2.png)

-- Details - Preview
+Details - Preview

 ![Details - Preview](preview/pre3.png)

 ## About

-This project was developed as a full stack exercise, applying AngularJS 12 features as RxJS - State Managing.
+This project was developed as a full stack exercise, applying Angular 12 features as RxJS - State Managing.

 Pages are generated for each pokemon using app-routing and data obtained from the PostgresSQL database.